j-2k/ShaderShowcase2023Public/README.md

-# My Shader Showcase Project Year 2023
+# My Shader Showcase Project Year 2023 Public Version
 *Unity BIRP - Version 2021.3.16f1*
 THIS PROJECT WILL PROBABLY ONLY LAST FOR THE CURRENT YEAR ITS BEING WORKED ON.
 I plan on having a showcase project every year so this will probably be for the year of 2023 & a new project will come in 2024.